What are the aims of this leaflet?

 What skin conditions are suitable for camouflage use?

-Non-contagious skin conditions (such as vitiligo and birthmarks) and scars are suitable for skin camouflage.
-The skin must not be inflamed, blistered, or broken.
-Radiotherapy marks and tattoos can also be hidden with skin camouflage.
+Non-contagious skin conditions such as vitiligo, birthmarks, and healed scars are suitable for skin camouflage.
+However, the skin must not be infected, inflamed, blistered, or broken.
+Skin camouflage can also be used over radiotherapy marks and tattoos.

-Skin camouflage products are suitable for men, women, and children of all ages, but are not usually recommended for babies or very young children, unless suggested by their doctor.
+Skin camouflage products are suitable for all adults, regardless of their age, gender, or ethnicity.
+They are not usually recommended for babies or children (typically over age 5), unless suggested by their health care provider.

 How is the skin camouflage applied?

-A relatively small amount of product will cover a large area of skin.
-Usually, one layer is sufficient to cover the affected skin area; however, if necessary, a second layer can be applied.
-Applying a thin layer of camouflage is advisable to make it less noticeable.
+Usually, one camouflage layer is sufficient over the affected skin area; however, if needed, a second layer can be applied.

 How do I know what colour and product to use?

-There are specially trained professionals who can advise and assist you with choosing acceptable colour for your skin and application techniques.
-Skin camouflage experts often work within the NHS (usually in the outpatient clinic) and in specialist units such as Burns or Laser departments.
-They also work in the private sector, such as private hospital clinics or high street beauty salons.
+Skin camouflage advisers often work within the NHS (usually in the outpatient clinic).
+They also work in specialist units such as Plastic Surgery or Dermatology departments.
+They also work in the private sector, such as private hospital clinics or high street aesthetic therapy salons.

 How do I obtain skin camouflage products?

-Supermarkets and department stores sell concealer products and mineral powders, which may be helpful in covering minor discoloration but may not have the same durability-stability properties as true camouflage products.
+Supermarkets, chemists and department stores sell concealer products and mineral powders.
+These may be helpful for minor discolouration but may not be as affective

 CAUTION: